esra-ozturk/container_control_tool/README.md

 container_control_tool

-Clone the Repository - git clone https://github.com/esra-ozturk/container_control_tool.git

-Move to the directory - cd status_state_api
+Clone the Repository - git clone https://github.com/esra-ozturk/container_control_tool.git Move to the root  directory to build the docker images and create & run containers and volumes :

-Build the docker image - docker image build -t status_api .

-Create and run a container - docker container run -d -p 8080:8080 status_api
+- docker-compose up

 Navigate to http://localhost:8080/status_state_api to see json file

-Move to the directory - cd status_state_controller

-Build the docker image - docker image build -t controller .

-Create and run a container - docker container run -d controller
+All actions performed by the tool will be seen in the console.

 Why Flask framework ?
 Flask needs little dependency to update and it is lightweight and flexible